Todd Muller: Political views

 Muller takes a socially conservative position on issues such as abortion, euthanasia and drug liberalisation.
+He voted against the Abortion Legislation Bill and the End of Life Choice Bill, and supported the Contraception, Sterilisation, and Abortion (Safe Areas) Amendment Bill and Conversion Practices Prohibition Legislation Bill.

-He has called for greater action on climate change, having worked with Ardern's government on the Zero Carbon Bill.
+He has called for greater action on climate change, having worked with Jacinda Ardern's government on the Zero Carbon Bill.

 Muller is an admirer of American politics.
 He received attention in 2020 for his intention to display a 'Make America Great Again' cap in his Parliamentary office as part of a collection of American political memorabilia, with a Muslim community leader calling on him to leave it at home.
 Muller responded that he was "very comfortable" including it in his collection and that he hoped people would understand the context of the display.
 He later changed his mind and decided not to display it.
 After seeing both of them speak in person, Muller stated that he believed Biden was better at delivering speeches than Trump.

+During his valedictory speech, Muller called for New Zealand to be realistic about its ability to address climate change based on its "size, distance from market, infrastructure vulnerabilities, and balance sheet capacity."
+He also criticised political parties for using mental health policy as a "regular political sport" and called for bipartisan action on addressing mental health.
+Muller has also expressed concern about growing partisanship on issues relating to Māori and the Treaty of Waitangi, which in his view is fuelling a level of political toxicity that is corrosive to our society."
+Muller also talked about the need for partisanship on these issues.
+On the issues of voting and representation, he stated "I believe one person, one vote is the bedrock of democracy, but bedrocks can be built on, so where there is inequality in political representation, we should be open to ensuring these voices can see a pathway for greater representation.
+For if our political institutions are to endure, they must reflect our changing country."

 Personal life

-Muller and his wife Michelle have three children.
+Muller and his wife have three children.
 Muller is a practising Catholic.
 Muller has had five skin cancers cut from his body, prompting his interest in legislation regulating the use of sunscreens in New Zealand.